 Effective advertising for plumbers starts with defining a target audience.
 Buy beyond that, a successful ad campaign is built on proper measurement.
 That means plumbers must understand how to measure the performance of their advertising campaigns.
-With so many tools avaliable to web developers in 2019, including Google Analytics, measuring ad performance is easier than it ever has been.
+With so many tools available to web developers in 2020, including Google Analytics, measuring ad performance is easier than it ever has been.
 Due to advancements in technology, and consumer behavior, each digital action is measurable in today’s marketplace.
 Examples of advertising analytics include:

 - Attribution: Tracing output to an advertising source